 The American Amputee Soccer Association is a 501(c)3 tax-exempt organization, and is the governing body for Amputee Soccer in the United States.
 The Association is solely responsible for training and fielding a team to represent the United States in International play.

-The Association is a full voting member of the World Amputee Football Federation and is subject to its global rules and regualtions for the game.
+The Association is a full voting member of the World Amputee Football Federation (WAFF) and of the United States Soccer Federation (USSF) and are subject to their rules and regulations for the game.

 AASA has two primary missions:

 To promote social interactivity, self-esteem and self-confidence among adult men and women, and especially among veterans, new and youthful amputees through recreational and competitive amputee soccer programs, and

 2: To identify, develop, and train athletes to represent the United States in elite International amputee soccer competition, and in Paralympic competition when the sport achieves that status.

 The Association is managed by Board of Directors drawn from both veteran players and from the corporte world.
 All are volunteers.
 None receive compensation for serving.

 The American Amputee Soccer Association receives no funding from any government agency or national disability sports organization and is funded entirely by private donations.